-When Conservation 20/20 purchased nomination #346 in 2008, it was previously used as a palm grove nursery.
-Its location is just north of the parking area for the Pine Island Flatwoods Preserve trailhead entrance (6351 Stringfellow Road, St James City).
-The 35-acre palm grove purchase was the connector to the northern and southern portions of Pine Island Flatwoods Preserve.
-The former grove owner was given a short-term lease to complete palm sales and have the site cleared.
-In late 2013, the site was cleared and made ready for restoration efforts.
-In January 2014, the site was planted with 18,000 south Florida slash pine seedlings purchased from the Florida Forest Service.
+When Conservation 20/20 in 2008 acquired a 35-acre parcel on Pine Island, the property helped to finally connect the northern and southern portions of Pine Island Flatwoods Preserve.
+The property had formerly been used as a palm grove.
+In 2013, the site was cleared and prepared for restoration efforts.
+In 2014, the site was planted with 18,000 south Florida slash pine seedlings purchased from the Florida Forest Service.

-The goal is to reestablish this former palm grove to the original pine flatwoods native habitat.
-The total cost of the project was just under $8,200 (pine seedlings cost $3,780; labor install cost $4,409).
-The site was planted on Jan.
-13-14, just ahead of Arbor Day on Jan.
-17, 2014.
-Continue to watch the pines grow and transform this restored site over the next few years and decades to come.
+The goal is to reestablish this former palm grove to its original pine flatwoods native habitat.
+The total cost of the project came to slightly more than $8,000.
+Continue to watch these pines grow and transform this land in the decades to come.

 BEFORE: Old palm grove nursery